 Do you even know what a USP is?
-It’s a Unique Selling Proposition and without one, your business is fighting an uphill battle for survival.
+It’s a Unique Selling Proposition; without one, your business is fighting an uphill battle for survival.
 By creating a USP, you give customers (or a group of customers called your target market) a reason to prefer purchasing your brand versus one offered by your competition.
 If this term is unfamiliar, maybe an analogy might help.

 Why worry about having a unique selling proposition?